sara19git/ehr-system/README.md

 ✅ Supports patient history tracking, including diagnoses, prescriptions, and test results.

 ✅ Ensures data security & privacy through authentication (JWT) and encryption mechanisms (bcryptjs).

-🔹 Future Enhancements
+## 🔹 Future Enhancements:

 ✅ Integration with frontend interfaces (React.js) for doctors, patients, and admins.

+## 📌Note:

-📌 Note: This repository currently includes only the backend part of the system.
+ This repository currently includes only the backend part of the system.
 The full project, including the frontend, will be published soon upon completion.